joeyhanni2/Holberton-style-coding/Commenting.md

 Instead, put the comments at the head of the function, telling people what it does, and possibly WHY it does it.

 When commenting your functions, please use the kernel-doc format.
-See the Chapter about documentation and the script `kernel-doc` from Betty for details.
+See the Chapter about documentation and the script `betty-doc` from Betty for details.

 Linux style for comments is the C89 style.